 - a complex solution that requires a great deal of buy-in from the prospects

-- Processes that require collaboration across various departments
+- processes that require multiple customer interactions and collaboration across various departments

-it is safe to say that MEDDIC would work exceptionally well for your organization.
+it is safe to say that MEDDIC would work exceptionally well for your sales organization.

 MEDDIC with Flowla